Getting better

 Need to talk about how you feel?

-Speak with a Tel-Jeunes worker: it’s anonymous, free and accessible 24/7
+Talk to a Tel-Jeunes worker: it’s anonymous, free, and available 24/7

 Learn about the contributor’s book